 Owning a hybrid is not the only way to cut back on fuel costs.
 “Tires identified as ‘fuel-efficient’ typically have tread compounds that help them to achieve lower rolling resistance,” Davis says, which means they use less energy.
 Basically, you cover more ground without burning more fuel.
 Here’s Davis’s tip: “Keeping your tires properly inflated is one of the fastest, easiest and least expensive ways to improve your vehicle’s fuel efficiency.”

-All these features, in most cases, can be mixed and matched—summer sport performance tires that are run-flats, for example.
+All these features, in most cases, can be mixed and matched among types of tires—summer sport performance tires that are run-flats, for example.
 It’s about finding the right balance.
 “A tire store salesperson can provide recommendations based on the type of vehicle, the driving behaviors of the consumer and the various features desired (maximum grip, long tread wear, fuel efficiency, etc.), but in the end the purchase decision is up to the buyer.”

 Think you need new tires?
 Here are five signs to consider.